extinction-bounties/extbounties-site/content/main-sequence/01-the-hook.md

 1. **Behavior changes almost immediately.** Would-be offenders think twice before committing crime X. We didn't have to spend *any taxpayer money* or hire any new cops to get this - it's already working!
-1. **Entrepreneurs move in.** Anti-X liability insurance firms pop up soon after, selling coverage and learning to vet low‑risk customers - because their profit margins depend on it.
-You can only afford to insure a $1000 fine at $10 a year if less than 1% of your customers commit it.
+1. **Entrepreneurs move in.**
+   - Anti-X *liability insurance firms* pop up soon after, selling coverage and learning to vet low‑risk customers - because their profit margins depend on it.
+(You can only afford to insure a $1000 fine at $10 a year if less than 1% of your customers commit it.)
+   - While at first the bounties are reclaimed by ordinary citizens, *bounty hunters* specialized in the detection and prosecution of crimes quickly emerge as well.
-1. **Self‑financing enforcement.** X-committers fund the very network of watchers who catch them, and some of these watchers become very skillful indeed at their job - we call these "bounty hunters".
-These people quickly drive the *detection rate* of crimes close to 100%, while trying to minimize false accusations that take up time, energy, and money, while providing nothing in return.
+1. **Self‑financing enforcement.** X-committers fund the very network of watchers who catch them, and some of these watchers become very skillful indeed at their job.
+In aggregate, these bounty hunters quickly drive the *detection rate* of crimes close to 100%, while also trying to minimize false accusations that take up valuable resources without a payout.

 That feedback loop is immensely powerful.
 As we’ll see, it can apply to much more than roadside trash.